JohnGilb/SailwindVirtualCrew/README.md

 #### Deckhand

+- They take on the jobs, move to their workstation (based on Dexterity), and operate them (based on Strength).
 - Can operate sail winches (halyards/sheets).
-- Can be commanded to bail out water
+- Can be commanded to bail out water or swab the decks (clean the ship).
-- Can raise and lower anchors
+- Can raise and lower anchors.
-- Can throw mooring lines
+- Can throw mooring lines.
-- You can issue commands like "lower all sails" or "trim the jibs"
+- You can issue commands like "lower all sails" or "trim the jibs".
-  - Dynamic hotkeys for combinations of sail groups & commands so you can shortcut your favorites (e.g. squares->deploy, jibs-> port1/2, etc
+  - "Favorite Actions" window lets you assign hotkeys for combinations of sail groups & commands so you can shortcut your favorites (e.g. squares->deploy, jibs-> port 1/2, etc).
-- They take on the jobs, move to their workstation (based on Dexterity), and operate them (based on Strength).
 - If you have a big ship, you may want to get more than one deckhand, or you'll be waiting a long time for them to finish all the jobs!

 #### Pilot